dfamonteiro/blog/blog/content/posts/2025-books.md

 ### The Missing README (Chris Riccomini & Dmitriy Ryaboy)

-I was recommended this book by a work colleague, and I have to say that for junior engineers, it's a must read, but I must say that it somewhat loses its value once you have over a year of experience in this profession.
+I was recommended this book by a work colleague, and I have to say that for junior engineers it's a must read, but I must say that it somewhat loses its value once you have over a year of experience in this profession.

 Nevertheless, I'd recommend this book to anyone starting to work as a software engineer in a professional setting.